 The Engineering Division is responsible for maintaining a high quality of life in Crystal Lake by ensuring that the City’s infrastructure is serving the public’s needs.
 The Engineering Division works with residents and developers to provide technical guidance related to City standards for traffic and drainage in order to ensure that these systems are planned and constructed properly.
 The Engineering Division accomplishes this by reviewing proposed developments to ensure they provide adequate means of handling stormwater runoff and traffic, designing improvements to existing facilities, and helping maintain our existing infrastructure so that these facilities continue to serve the public into the future.
-Specific projects that the Engineering Division has overseen include:
+Specific projects that the Engineering Division oversees include:

 Current Bids and RFPs A copy of Bid Packages or Requests for Qualifications and Proposals may be acquired or examined at the City of Crystal Lake Municipal Complex at 100 W. Woodstock Street in Crystal Lake or contact the Engineering Division at (815) 356-3615.